-master branch is not used that often.
+dev branches only one of them is used actively.
 Since we have tags on release commits, having a branch that only contains published code seems unnecessary.
 That is why, for the simplicity, we only keep the

 Before releasing the app on PlayStore, the release has to be tagged with the version number.
 Also, provide a short description for the release.
 Here's an example of adding a tag: